 If the imaging tests or a staging laparoscopy show that cancer is likely but that it can’t be removed, a biopsy may be done to confirm the diagnosis.
 Treatment options will then be like those used for unresectable cancers.

 If surgery isn't an option (for example, because of the size or location of the cancer or because of a person’s general health), the focus of treatment is usually on trying to control the cancer.
 This can help with symptoms and may help people live longer.
-Treatment with radiation therapy and/or chemo may be helpful for some people.

 For those who are jaundiced because of bile duct blockage, a stent or catheter may be placed in the duct to allow the bile to flow.
 If needed, surgery to bypass the bile duct may be an option if the person is healthy enough.
 Relieving bile duct blockage is often the first thing done, before starting other treatments such as chemo.